felipeloha/puml_generator/README.md

 This repository offers an automated way of doing this based on logs of the api calls with the goal to have an automated way to generate sequence diagrams of a service and keep them up to date with less effort.

-It contains a simple phoenix project with a controller that makes 3 simple calls, the puml generator that generates PUML files and together with some scripting sequence diagrams.
+The project contains a simple phoenix project with a controller that makes 3 simple calls, the puml generator that generates PUML files and together with a script, generates the sequence diagrams.

 The following sequence diagram is automatically generated from `page_controller_test.exs`: